 Mindful eating, on the other hand, is a slower, more thoughtful approach to how we eat food.
 This concept takes more time to comprehend and even more to fully integrate into a daily practice.

-Sheena Gregg: “Giving ourselves full permission to eat all foods allows us to explore our body’s cravings without guilt or judgment.
-Balancing the intake of foods that are both nutritious for our body and pleasurable to our body can help us engage in a meaningful, mindful eating experience that ultimately leads to a healthy relationship with food.”
+“Giving ourselves full permission to eat all foods allows us to explore our body’s cravings without guilt or judgment.
+Balancing the intake of foods that are both nutritious for our body and pleasurable to our body can help us engage in a meaningful, mindful eating experience that ultimately leads to a healthy relationship with food,” she explained.

 Mindful eating is an experience that involves taking time with our food and engaging all the senses.
 A mindful meal starts with stopping all other things and focusing on food and our bodies’ response.

-Sheena Gregg: “In mindful eating, we are fully present during our eating experience, without the distraction of a television or other interruption in order to truly savor our food in a non-judgmental way.
-This experience allows us to be fully aware of our eating experience and the amount that will satisfy us versus “mindless munching.””
+“In mindful eating, we are fully present during our eating experience, without the distraction of a television or other interruption in order to truly savor our food in a non-judgmental way.
+This experience allows us to be fully aware of our eating experience and the amount that will satisfy us versus “mindless munching,” Gregg said.

-The biggest enemy of mindful eating is the clock.
+Enemy No. 1 of mindful eating is the clock.
 Busy schedules and a fast-paced world compel us to make meal time a side show in a frenzy of multi-tasking.
 Smart phones don’t help either.

-Sheena Gregg: “Today’s digital environment and our hectic schedules have us choosing food based on diets, diagrams, or convenience versus tapping into our internal senses and cues of what our body is actually craving at the time.”
+“Today’s digital environment and our hectic schedules have us choosing food based on diets, diagrams, or convenience versus tapping into our internal senses and cues of what our body is actually craving at the time,” she said.

 Gregg shared some tips on how to engage in mindful eating.